 - Line a small baking dish, like a loaf pan with parchment paper.

-- In the bowl of your food processor combine all of the ingredients.
+- In the bowl of your food processor combine the avocado, eggs, fat and nut butter and blend until smooth.
+Then add the remaining ingredients.

-- Blend om medium, low power until just smooth.
+- Blend on medium, low power until just smooth.
 No more than 30 seconds.
 If you overmix the batter they will be cakey.
-You can use a spatula to scrape down the mix and then fold it together, mashing up any chucks of avocado left.
+You can use a spatula to scrape down the mix and then fold it together, mashing up any chunks of avocado left.

 - Use the spatula to transfer the batter to the baking dish and smooth it out evenly.